 AXA has established processes to qualify and quantify emerging risks which could develop over-time and become significant.
-The emerging risk framework encompasses a network of circa 50 people within AXA Group, including AXA Corporate Solutions.

 Emerging risks surveillance is organized through a detection process including monitoring scientific publications, court decisions, etc. Risks are monitored and classified within a risk mapping constituted of six sub-groups (regulatory & legal, environmental, socio & political, economic & financial, medical and technological).
 After prioritization of the monitored risks or after a warning from an entity, a working group is launched on a yearly basis by GRM to review a specific risk and its potential impact in terms of insurance.